alihansoykal/pawsome/README.md

 ## Just FYI
 To run the app "pub get" is enough.
+These below ones for the development.
 ## Adding String Resource

 1. Add pairs to related json file under `asset/translation`.